Microsoft Exchange Server 2010 Introduction

 A key to Progent's success is the ability to deliver world-class consulting nationwide at prices that small businesses can afford (refer to Progent's nationwide customer testimonials).
 This is possible because of Progent's expertise with providing remote consulting and technical support services whenever circumstances allow.
 Progent's seasoned team of online support professionals, which includes one of the world's largest independent teams of Cisco-certified CCIE network engineers, can work with your IT staff to eliminate wasted travel expenses and finish projects rapidly.
 When the situation calls for on-site support, Progent can also dispatch technical experts to every state and most zip codes in the U.S.

 Progent can provide a range of services to help you maintain or enhance your Exchange Server 2010 environment.
 Progent's consultants can help you integrate Exchange Server 2010 with Active Directory to support your security and compliance policies, show you economical ways to configure Exchange 2010 for high availability, develop a disaster recovery plan that includes the continuous backup and fast restoration capabilities of Exchange 2010, and provide smart phone consulting including iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise to make sure your mobile users have seamless access to all of Exchange 2010's messaging features.
-Progent can also help you to upgrade efficiently to a current version of Exchange by providing Exchange Server 2016 migration support or Exchange Server 2013 migration consulting services.
+Progent can also help you to upgrade efficiently to a current version of Exchange by providing Exchange Server 2019 migration consulting services or Exchange Server 2016 migration support.

-Microsoft allows you to create seamless hybrid networks that combine Office 365 Exchange Online and local Exchange deployments.
-This allows you to have certain mailboxes located on your physical datacenter and other mailboxes resident on Office 365.
-Progent's certified Exchange consulting team can help you with any facet of planning, implementing and debugging your hybrid Office 365 solution.
-Progent's Exchange specialists can provide occasional support to help you through stubborn technical issues and also offer comprehensive project management outsourcing to make sure your hybrid Office 365/Exchange solution is successfully completed on time and within budget.
-For details about Progent's consulting support for hybrid Office 365 and on-premises Exchange systems, go to Office 365 integration with on-premises Exchange.
+Microsoft has made a strong effort to enable seamless hybrid environments that combine Microsoft 365 and local installations of Exchange.
+This permits you to have some mailboxes located on your physical datacenter or private cloud and other mailboxes hosted by Microsoft 365.
+Progent's Microsoft-certified Exchange consulting team can assist your organization with any facet of planning, implementing and debugging your hybrid Exchange network.
+Progent's Exchange consultants can provide as-needed expertise to help you through challenging technical bottlenecks and also can provide comprehensive project management outsourcing or co-sourcing to make sure your hybrid Exchange solution is successfully completed on schedule and within budget.
+To learn more about Progent's consulting support for integrating Microsoft 365 and on-premises Exchange environments, refer to Microsoft 365 integration with on-prem Exchange.

 Progent's Consulting Services for Microsoft Technology

-For businesses of any size in the San Francisco region or elsewhere in the U.S., Progent's Microsoft-authorized experts offer low-cost remote computer help and IT consulting support for the entire family of Microsoft .NET servers.
-Progent offers Windows Server 2019 migration consulting, Windows Server 2016 hybrid cloud solutions, Microsoft Windows Server 2012 R2 deployment help, Microsoft Windows 2008 Server expertise, and Microsoft Windows Server 2003 upgrade help.
-Progent's planning, installation, update, and consulting services cover system design, configuration, and management help for
+For organizations of all sizes throughout the U.S., Progent's Microsoft-certified experts can provide affordable online network help and IT consulting support for the whole family of Microsoft .NET servers.
+Progent offers Windows Server 2022 solution design and integration services, Windows Server 2019 upgrade expertise, Windows Server 2016 hybrid cloud solutions, Microsoft Windows Server 2012 R2 migration help, Windows Server 2008 R2 consulting, and Microsoft Windows Server 2003 maintenance.
+Progent's planning, integration, update, and support capabilities include network architecture, configuration, and administration help for

-Progent in addition offers a full array of remote PC desktop services including Windows 10 planning and migration assistance, Microsoft Windows 8.1 expertise, Microsoft Windows 7 technical support, upgrading to 64-bit computing, Microsoft Office and Office 365 integration, and automating workstation deployment.
+Progent also can deliver a full range of remote desktop consulting and support services including Windows 11 planning and upgrade consulting, Windows 10 integration assistance, Windows 8.1 integration, Windows 7 support, moving to 64-bit computing, Office and Microsoft 365 integration, and automating Business Desktop Deployment.

 Find out more about Progent's Support for Microsoft Servers.